Claire Boston is a contemporary romance author who enjoys exploring

 Claire lives in Western Australia with her husband, who loves even her most annoying quirks, and her grubby, but adorable Australian bulldog.

-She is also available for author talks and writing workshops and can be contacted through her Contact page.
+She is also available for author talks and writing workshops and can

 The Unofficial Story